 Consider synthetic carpet fibres

-It’s also possible for you to save on your commercial carpet in your selection of carpet fibre.
-The choice between going with a natural fibre - such as wool - or a synthetic material - such as nylon - can make a big difference in terms of the final price tag, with synthetic fibres being the least expensive option.
+One way to save money on your commercial carpet is through your selection of carpet fibre.
+The choice between going with a natural fibre - such as wool - or a synthetic material - such as nylon - can make a big difference in terms of the final price tag of the commercial carpet, with synthetic fibres being the cheaper option.

-If you do choose to go with a less expensive synthetic fibre, such as nylon, you can save even further in the choice between staple fibres and bulk continuous filament (BCF), where staple fibres are generally the least expensive.
+If you do choose to go with a less expensive synthetic fibre, such as nylon, you can save even more money in the choice between staple fibres and bulk continuous filament (BCF), where staple fibres are generally the cheapest.

 Whether you go with wall-to-wall carpet or carpet tiles, it’s usually possible to specify your final solution with a customised design.
-This produces an eye-catching and unique result, but while technological advancement has lowered the time and cost it takes to produce such a solution, a custom design will always cost more than a ready-to-order solution.
+This produces an eye-catching and unique result, but while technological advancement has lowered the time and cost it takes to produce such a solution, a custom designed commercial carpet will always cost more than a ready-to-order solution.

 Going standard, though, doesn’t mean losing out on the opportunity for a unique design.